sdomi/amiwm/MODULES.md

 ## Background module

-To get background images on your screens, use the Background module.
+To get background images (aka backdrops) on your screens, use the Background module.
 The Module command should come after the Screen command, and the initstring should be the filename of the picture.
 Example:

-Screen "My Screen"
+Screen "Workbench Screen"
 Module "Background" "~/megumin.png"

 The Background module is really a shell script that requires the program 'display' from imagemagick package.
 Currently, it doesn't support any standard imagemagick parameters.

+## Background_stretch module

+Same as the Background module, but stretches your backdrop to size of your screen.
+Example:

+Screen "Workbench Screen"
+Module "Background_stretch" "~/megumin.png"

+Please note that this module will just stretch or downscale the image (depending on the size of the image) to your display ratio.
+If you don't want your image to look ugly, try the next module..

+## Background_resize module

+Same as the Background_stretch, but it cares about your display ratio.
+For example, if you've got a 16:9 screen but your backdrop image is 4:3, it will get stretched, but it will still be displayed as a 4:3 picture.
+The remaining part of the screen will be used to show the same image, but repeated.

 ## Keyboard module

 With the Keyboard module, you can bind window manager functions to keys on the keyboard.
 The initstring should consist of keybindings on the form

 modifiers<keysym>:where:func